TheCowboyAI/w3/memory-bank/activeContext.md

 Additionally, we've defined nine domain pattern categories that provide guidance on information organization, processing, and presentation, which will inform how the technical components are implemented and interact.

 The implementation architecture will use NixOS as a hyper-converged solution, with core functionality implemented as NixOS modules and individual components deployed as nixos-containers.
 The host system will be minimal, focused on security, container management, and providing a shared NATS messaging system for inter-component communication.

+NATS JetStream will serve as both an Event Store and Object Store, enabling event sourcing patterns and shared object storage across components.
+While the system is hyper-converged on a central server, it also communicates with remote cloud resources through NATS, creating a distributed architecture that extends beyond the local system.

 This file will be updated continuously as the project progresses.
 It serves as a snapshot of current activities and focus areas.